 Whenever the author is a government agency, association, corporate body, or the like, which has a familiar or easily understandable acronym, it is cited as follows:

-The reduction of airborne polluting particles in Cleveland resulted in the increase of bee species richness in park areas in the 1990’s (Environmental Protection Agency [EPA], 2006).
+The reduction of airborne polluting particles in Cleveland resulted in increased bee species richness in park areas in the 1990s (Environmental Protection Agency [EPA], 2006).

 Note: The entry in the reference list is under Environmental Protection Agency.